 Advantages and Disadvantages of Time and Materials Contracts

-Opting for a time and materials contract rather than a fixed price contract has its advantages and disadvantages.
+Opting for a T&M contract rather than a fixed-price contract has its advantages and disadvantages:

-• Advantages: With assurances that all costs will be covered, time and materials contracts are simple to implement and a low risk for the contractor.
-Profit is predictable.
-Adjustments are easy when specifications or resource needs change.
+• Advantages: With assurances that all costs will be covered T&M contracts are simple to implement and a low risk for the contractor.
+Profit is predictable, and adjustments are easy when specifications or resource needs change.

-• Disadvantages: Clients often prefer a fixed price contract because their risk is lower and budgeting is easier.
-When bidding against a fixed price contract, the contractor with a time and materials contract may lose the bid.
-Tracking materials costs and labor hours is extra work for the contractor.
+• Disadvantages: Clients often prefer a fixed-price contract because their risk is lower and budgeting is easier.
+When bidding against a fixed-price contract, the contractor with a T&M contract may lose the bid.
+Tracking materials costs and labor hours is also extra work for the contractor.
 With open-ended labor hours, the contractor’s laborers may not be motivated to work efficiently.
-Including a not-to-exceed clause can help offset this problem.
+Including an NTE clause can help offset this problem.

 Pros Cons